A Journey Through Canadian Charm

 Victoria: English Charm

-Edmonton: Festival and Natural
+Edmonton: Festival City and Natural Beauty

 St. John’s: Colors of the Atlantic